Verizon says its version of Apple's Spatial Audio doesn't require fancy headphones

 Verizon says that the new mobile audio technology allows you to hear "brilliant spatial surround experience regardless of what headphone, soundbar or earbud brand you use or what application you're watching or listening to, including Dolby Atmos-enabled content".

-All you have to do is play your music, watch a video, or play a game, and the technology will "automatically optimize the content for your listening device",

-You also be able to adjust different audio settings, including "treble, bass, spatial, voice, etc", says the company.
+All you have to do is play your music, watch a video, or play a game, and the technology will automatically optimize the content for the device you're listening on.
+You also be able to adjust different audio settings, including treble, bass, spatial, and voice.

 What is spatial audio?